Commercial Plumbing Services: What Businesses Need to Know

 Commercial plumbing handles significantly higher water volume with more fixtures serving many people daily, requiring industrial-grade materials and complex multi-floor systems with redundant safety features.
 Residential plumbing uses simpler layouts with standard materials serving individual households with fewer fixtures and lower water demands.
 Commercial systems also face stricter code requirements including mandatory backflow prevention testing and specialized installations like grease traps that residential properties don't need.

-How much do commercial plumbing maintenance contracts typically cost?
+How much do commercial plumbing maintenance contracts typically cost in 2026?

 How often does backflow testing need to be performed?

-Most commercial properties require annual backflow prevention device testing, though high-risk facilities like restaurants, hospitals, and laboratories need testing every six months or quarterly depending on local regulations.
-Testing must be performed by certified professionals approved by organizations like ASSE or AWWA, with results submitted to local water authorities and records retained for at least three years.
+Most commercial properties require annual backflow prevention device testing, though high-risk facilities like restaurants, hospitals, and laboratories may need testing every six months or quarterly depending on local regulations.
+Testing must be performed by a certified tester, and in California, that means SWRCB-recognized certification today and ANSI-accredited certification by July 1, 2027.
 Failure to maintain current testing can result in water service disconnection, substantial fines, and legal liability.

 What should I look for when hiring a commercial plumber?